iamtheblackunicorn/unicornux/example/README.md

                 height: stdSpacer
               ),

-              /// This widget is the error widget from
+              /// This widget is the loading widget from
               /// ../lib/src/loading.dart.
               new UnicornTails(
                 loadingMessage: 'Your content\nis loading!',